ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 #### Create RestartGame Function

-If the player reaches the finish area, after 4 seconds, the game will restart.
+If the player reaches the finish area, after 4 seconds the game will restart.
 All the spawn assets that were created are removed using `DestroySharedAsset`, and then a new puzzle is created by calling `CreatePuzzle`.

 ```lua
 local function RestartGame()